 or abolish the copyright system.
 Students will be expected to

-participate in an online discussion of the issues raised by the course.
+participate via e-mail in a discussion of the issues raised by the

 Stay in touch